Allard's interior $\varepsilon$-Regularity Theorem in Alexandrov spaces: Introduction

 \subsection{Structure of this article}

-This paper is divided into two main parts, namely \Cref{part:generalvarifolds,part:allardreg}.
-Broadly speaking, in \Cref{part:generalvarifolds}, we establish the basic framework for the theory of varifolds, recall fundamental definitions, and fix notation.
-In \Cref{part:allardreg}, we define the notion of excess for varifolds in Riemannian manifolds intrinsically and analyze the consequences of this modification in the proof of the regularity theorem.
+This paper is divided into three main parts.
+In \Cref{part:generalvarifolds}, we establish the basic framework for the theory of intrinsic varifolds on the ambient of abstract Riemannian manifolds, fix notation, and recall fundamental definitions.
+Specifically we begin by defining varifolds intrinsically and obtaining the first variation of a varifold in a Riemannian manifold.
+The first place where the adaptations to the Riemannian setting become substantial is estimating $\operatorname{div}_{S}(u_y \grad{g} u_y)$ (see \Cref{lemm:bounds:section:monotonicity}), which requires comparison geometry to be controlled in terms of sectional curvature bounds.
+Using these estimates, we prove the monotonicity formula (see \Cref{lemm:mono:section:monotonicity}) and derive its consequences, including the existence and upper semicontinuity of the density $\Theta^m(||V||,y)$ for varifolds with $L^p_{\mathrm{loc}}$-bounded generalized mean curvature (see \Cref{coro:densLp:section:monotonicity}).
+Furthermore we prove the Rectifiability Theorem (see \Cref{theo:rectifiable}).

-The proofs of many key results follow arguments parallel to those in \cite{Simon}, with two notable exceptions.
-The first is the Caccioppoli inequality \cite{Simon}*{Lemma 2.5, p.
-131} (see \Cref{lemm:excess:section:DensityEstimatesApp}), where the main difference arises from the distinct definition of excess \cite{Simon}*{Equation 2.1, p.
-130} (see \Cref{defi:excess}).
-The second is the Lipschitz approximation \cite{Simon}*{Lemma 2.11, p.
-135} (see \Cref{lemm:lipschitz:section:DensityEstimatesApp}), where the key distinction lies in the fact that, while \cite{Simon} seeks the graph of a Lipschitz function, here we must consider normal graphs (see \Cref{defi:normalgraph:section:DensityEstimatesApp}).
+In \Cref{part:allardreg}, we develop the intrinsic notion of excess for varifolds in Riemannian manifolds and carry out the proof of the regularity theorem.
+We begin with a discussion of Fermi coordinates and harmonic $m$-submanifolds, the key new geometric ingredient of our approach.
+Since $\mathcal{C}^2$ metrics do not provide sufficient regularity for normal coordinates alone \cite{Jost84}*{Section 2.8}, harmonic submanifolds offer better-controlled coordinate systems.
+We prove the Caccioppoli inequality (\Cref{lemm:excess:section:DensityEstimatesApp}) with our intrinsic excess.
+The curvature of the harmonic submanifold contributes additional terms when estimating $\operatorname{div}_{T_{x}V}(u_{\Sigma} \nabla{g}(u_{\Sigma}))$ (see \Cref{equa4proof:lemm:excess:section:DensityEstimatesApp}), which are controlled via the principal curvatures of the harmonic submanifold.
+We then introduce the main hypotheses on varifolds carried through the rest of the paper (\Cref{defi:boundsratio:section:DensityEstimatesApp}) and establish the density estimate (\Cref{lemm:density:section:DensityEstimatesApp}) to obtain a first decay estimate for the excess (\Cref{coro:Remark212:section:DensityEstimatesApp}) from harmonic submanifolds and the parameter $\rho_0$.
+Finally we introduce the notion of normal graph and prove the Lipschitz Approximation Lemma (\Cref{lemm:lipschitz:section:DensityEstimatesApp}).

-For completeness, we present all the necessary lemmas, providing detailed proofs that enable us to extend different fragments of Allard’s Interior Regularity Theory to the setting of non-smooth ambient metric measure spaces.
+We note that the proofs of many key results follow arguments parallel to those in \cite{Simon}, with two notable exceptions: the Caccioppoli inequality \cite{Simon}*{Lemma 2.5, p.
+131} (see \Cref{lemm:excess:section:DensityEstimatesApp}), where the main difference arises from our intrinsic definition of excess (see \Cref{defi:excess}); and the Lipschitz approximation \cite{Simon}*{Lemma 2.11, p.
+135} (see \Cref{lemm:lipschitz:section:DensityEstimatesApp}), where instead of the graph of a Lipschitz function one must work with normal graphs (see \Cref{defi:normalgraph:section:DensityEstimatesApp}).